You know the song: everything belongs to JK Rowling. Only the Congregation and a few side characters are my own.

-It was for the first time that he had seen his daughter this relaxed for a long time.
-To be exact, he didn't even know when she had been like this before – certainly not in the last three years.
+It was the first time in a long time that his daughter looked and seemed really relaxed.
+To be exact, he didn't even know when she had been like this before – certainly not in the past three years.
 With the events around the Chamber of Secrets and Molly's constant harassing about 'getting closer to Harry', she had been depressed most of the time and tense around her family.
 Not even the twins had been able to alter this.
-Only Charlie sometimes got her out of her shell, but he was at Romania most of the time.
+Only Charlie sometimes got her out of her shell, but he was in Romania most of the time.

 Since her suicide attempt four months ago she had stayed at home, in the beginning with the twins and since spring break with her father alone.
 Alright, not completely alone, because Remus Lupin had visited them three times a week to help with her studies.
 In six weeks, when the new school year started, she would be able to continue with her education.
 She still feared her return a bit, but she would have friends helping her.

 Arthur sighed.
 He owed the Pinegrews so much.
 Owed to a family Albus had only been speaking badly about for months since they learned about Harry's adoption.
 The former Headmaster had – with the help of Molly – tried his best to separate Harry and his new family.
 Luckily he didn't succeed.
-Not only had Daphne been the one to rescue his little girl.
-Harry and his friends had written countless letters to her, telling her to be happy again and that they still were her friends.
-They had provided the help of Remus for Ginny's training.
-And Arthur – he had taken unpaid leave from his work for a few months, had only started to work again two weeks ago.
-It had been possible because Roxanne had given him some money to compensate for his missing wage.
-Only she knew about it, and it had been hard enough to accept.
+Not only had Daphne been the one to rescue his little girl, but Harry and his friends had written countless letters to her, telling her to be happy again and that they still were her friends.
+They had provided Remus'help for Ginny's training.
+And Arthur – having taken an unpaid leave from his work for a few months, had only started to work again two weeks ago.
+It had only been possible because Roxanne had given him some money to compensate for his missing wage.
+She alone knew about it, and it had been hard enough to accept.

 "Stop it right now, Arthur," Roxanne had fumed right there in the sitting room.
 "I know you don't want pity.
 I know you have your pride and that you want to care for your family alone.
 But this isn't about you or me, this is about Ginny.
 Your daughter needs you now like never before.
 She needs you every day, every hour.
 We'll find a way to repay this, but for now please accept this money Arthur.
 Nothing is more important than our children, not our wealth, not our life and certainly not our pride."